Fox News hosts, execs privately blasted Trump election fraud claims shared on network, court documents show

 “Sidney Powell is lying by the way.
 I caught her.
 It’s insane,” Carlson wrote in one text message to Ingraham, the court filing shows.

 “Sidney is a complete nut.
 No one will work with her.
-Ditto with Rudy,” Ingraham responded.
+Ditto with Rudy [Guliani],” Ingraham responded.

 Carlson wrote back “it’s unbelievably offensive to me.
 Our viewers are good people and they believe it.”